openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/classification.rst

 1. ``otx export`` exports a trained Pytorch `.pth` model to the OpenVINO™ Intermediate Representation (IR) format.
 It allows to efficiently run it on Intel hardware, especially on CPU, using OpenVINO™ runtime.
 Also, the resulting IR model is required to run PTQ optimization in the section below.
-IR model contains 2 files: ``exported_model.xml`` for weights and ``exported_model.bin`` for architecture.
+IR model contains 2 files: ``exported_model.xml`` for architecture and ``exported_model.bin`` for weights.

 2. That's how we can export the trained model ``{work_dir}/{timestamp}/checkpoints/epoch_*.ckpt`` from the previous section and save the exported model to the ``{work_dir}/{timestamp}/`` folder.